Hang a stylish and functional mirror on the bathroom wall

 Before you start

-Decide exactly where you’re going to mount your mirror, above the basin is usually the most practical choice.
+Decide exactly where you’re going to hang your bathroom mirror, above the basin is usually the most practical choice.

 If fitting a mains operated illuminated mirror or one with a de-mister function, read the product instructions and be aware of the bathroom splash zones and where it’s safe to locate the mirror.